AaronKutch/NoetDevLab/README.md

 How to setup a whole development system from scratch in the minimum time:

+Use VSCode (may want insiders as it has the command "Terminal: Move Terminal into New Window") with "Remote - SSH" extension.
+Use "Remote-SSH: Open SSH Configuration File..." to add the server and connect to it.
+Use `passwd` to update the password.

-use the boilerplate script to setup SSH key,
+Use the boilerplate script to setup just the SSH key, and you may want to edit the email of the ` ~/.ssh/*.pub` file.

+Then for Github, you go to your profile icon > Settings > SSH and GPG keys, then add the SSH key.

 Use determinant systems installer to install nix:
 `curl -fsSL https://install.determinate.systems/nix | sh -s -- install`

+May need to add `PATH="$PATH:~/.nix-profile/bin:/nix/var/nix/profiles/default/bin"` to `~/.bashrc` and `~/.bash_profile`.
+Note that these files are overwritten by following steps, and you may need something like `sudo nano ~/.bashrc`.
+Things like searching commands throuh `atuin` and some other things like `nix` itself may be broken until you do this manually.

+Relogin

-Run the boilerplate script again, may have to re login.
+Run the boilerplate script again

-May need to add `PATH="$PATH:~/.nix-profile/bin:/nix/var/nix/profiles/default/bin"` to .bashrc and run `source .bashrc`
+Relogin

+In order to edit things after this, edit this repo so that it is version controlled, and rerun the script, or you can edit `~/.config/home-manager/home.nix` and run the special `rrhm` command

 boilerplate home-manager setup script: